modernice/goes/aggregate/README.md

 ## Repository

 The [github.com/modernice/goes/aggregate/repository](
-../aggregate/repository) package implements the `aggregate.Repository` interface.
+../aggregate/repository) package implements the `aggregate.RepositoryOf[ID] interface.
 The aggregate repository uses the underlying event store to save and query aggregates from and to the event store.